Skip to navigation Skip to content

 Contacting an on-demand telephone interpreter (Interpreter Connect) 106-19111309

-This document outlines how to contact Interpreter Connect (on-demand telephone interpreting service).
+This document outlines how to contact Interpreter Connect (on-demand telephone interpreting service) for international and Indigenous languages.
+For an overview of services available for customers with limited English proficiency, see Language Services.

 Interpreter Connect